pdxosgeo/pdxbldgimport/data_to_import/Import_Tasks.md

 To participate in the import please:
-- select a file below that has not yet been reviewed / imported
+- Select a file below that has not yet been reviewed / imported
-- update this page to indicate which quarter section file you are working on (include you name).
+- Update this page to indicate which quarter section file you are working on (include you name).
 - Make sure you are using an "_imports" OSM account
-- carefully review the contents of the file against existing OSM data.
+- Carefully review the contents of the file for conflicts with existing OSM data
+- Fix any validation errors, and correct any errors based on local knowledge
 - When you commit the changeset, please add a changeset comment something like:

-> consolidated quarter section import (1n2w27a), part of Portland OR Building Import project
+> "Consolidated quarter section import (1n2w27a), part of Portland OR Building Import project"

 When the changeset is complete, please re-edit this page to reflect the completed status and include a link to the changeset.